apache/parquet-site/content/en/blog/features/alp_encoding.md

 ```

-Decoding a row with ALP is significantly less work than decompressing an entire
-page with `zstd` or `snappy`.
 Since each value is stored as a bit-packed value
 of a fixed width, decoding an arbitrary row requires computing the offset of the
 encoded bits, and applying the frame of reference, exponent, and factor to
 decode it.
 The exception indices must also be checked to see if the stored